Canadian Immigration & Citizenship Lawyer

 Knowledge of Canada Test

 Those who have filed a citizenship application will be required to attend and pass a knowledge of Canada test.
-Under the new rules put into force in June 2014, a permanent resident applying for citizenship who is under the age of 65 or over the age of 13 must show an adequate knowledge of Canada
+A permanent resident applying for citizenship who is under the age of 55 or over the age of 17 must show an adequate knowledge of Canada.

 Those who have satisfied the citizenship authorities that they meet the residency requirement and have passed the language and knowledge tests will be scheduled for a citizenship ceremony where they will be granted Canadian citizenship.
 As part of the ceremony the applicant will be required to swear an oath of loyalty to Canada.
 The new citizen will then be given a card proving their citizenship status.
 This card can then be used to apply for a Canadian passport.